jondalnas/Hardware-Accelerated-Neural-Network/accelerator/operators/README.md

 ### Relu

 The Relu operator uses an index to select which value from the input should be checked and used for the corresponding output.
 To check if the value is negative or not, the most significant bit is checked.
-This bit is the sign bit in our fix-point representation, and if it is set it means the value is negative.
+This bit is the sign bit in our fixed-point representation, and if it is set it means the value is negative.
 This means we can use this bit as a selector for a mux, selecting between either the value itself or 0.

 ### MatMul